Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 3. How many requests make their way back to you for verification?

-Even if a donor submits a request, you might not actually receive contact from their employer asking for verification.
+Even if a donor submits a request, you might not receive contact from their employer asking for verification.
 Most often, a breakdown at this step in the process comes from your donor overlooking some procedural element on their end.

 Some of the most common stumbling blocks are: